jinsenglin/networking/2/README.md

 CIDR
 * 1.1.1.0/24 for ns1::vpeerns1 and ns2::vpeerns2

-ip forwarding
-* root ns do ip forwarding for ns1 and ns2

 # PART II - Allowing 2 VLAN to Communicate to Each Other

 2 VLAN tags: 100, 200